aburrell/lstid_processing/docs/citing.rst

 The most recent citation can be found at Zenodo.
 The examples here is from the first public release.
 A journal article describing this method is forthcoming.
+When using the model runs, please cite the journal article.

 * Burrell, A. G., et al. (2025).
   lstid_processing: Alpha Release (Version 0.0.1).